What is Taxonomy and Who Introduced It?

 Linnaeus. like Aristotle, classified organisms according to their traits.
 The classification systems of both Aristotle and Linnaeus started with the same two groups: Plants and Animals.
 Linnaeus called these groups kingdoms.
 But, unlike Aristotle, Linnaeus divided kingdom into five levels: class, order, genus, species, and variety.
 Organisms were placed in these levels based on traits, including similarities of body parts , physical form such as size, shape, and methods of getting food.

 Linnaeus is known as the father of taxonomy.
 In addition to his expanding the classification system, he established a simple way of naming each species.
 This is called a binomial naming system and it has two parts.
 The first part of the species name identifies the genus to which the species belongs; the second part identifies the species within the genus.

-For example, humans belong to the genus Homo and within this genus to the species sapien, thus the two-part species name for humans is Homo sapien.
+For example, humans belong to the genus Homo and within this genus to the species sapiens, thus the two-part species name for humans is Homo sapiens.
 The genus name is capitalized and each name is written in italics.

 The taxonomy of living organisms can be compared to a real life example of the classification of cereal.